Auto Transcript

 John says, “Do not love the world.”
 But he does not say do not have the things of the world.

-So we need to be clear.
+We need to be clear.
 It is not a sin to have the things of the world if God blesses you with them and if you gain them in an honest way.

-And in fact, the Apostle John later in this very book makes the assumption that Christians will have some of the things of the world.
+The Apostle John later in this very book makes the assumption that Christians will have some of the things of the world.
 In 1 John 3:17, he explicitly instructs those who have the world’s goods to share with his brother in need.

-And how would you share if you do not have?
+How would you share if you do not have?

 Are you willing to step outside of God’s boundaries to acquire and keep them?
+If you are, then you have fallen for the poison.

 Now, don’t get confused.
-This is not saying that the father no longer loves the believer.
+This is not saying that the Father no longer loves the believer.
 It’s the opposite of that.

-It’s saying that the person who loves the world no longer loves the father.
+It’s saying that the person who loves the world no longer loves the Father.

 This is talking about your devotion, not your salvation.

-Your love has grown cold for God. when you love the world.
+Your love has grown cold for God when you love the world.

 And how could it not?
 Jesus himself told us in Luke 16:13 that no one can serve two what?
 Masters.

-He will hate the one and love the other or else he will be devoted to one and despise the other.
+He will hate the one and love the other, or else he will be devoted to one and despise the other.
 This means that loving the world is nothing less than spiritual adultery.

 Just as you cannot say that you love your spouse while you are cheating on them, you cannot love God while loving the world.

-But true Christians, hopefully everyone in this room, if you are in that state, you will be very, very uncomfortable.
+But true Christians, hopefully everyone in this room, if you are in that state, you will be very uncomfortable.

 And this may be why you are depressed, why you are anxious, why you are distressed.

-because God will not allow his children to be in that state for very long.
+Because God will not allow his children to be in that state for very long.
 And your feeling that way may be for you the discipline of God.

 My wife, my husband really needs to hear this.